fyrworx4/fyrworx4.github.io/_posts/2021-11-03-red-vs-blue.markdown

 There were two components to the scoring engine - the user web interface and the pollers.
 Credits to Nathan and Silas for building/developing the user web interface (which you can access by going here).
 I worked with Gabe and a CCDC team member, Jacob, to add more capabilities to the scoring engine, such as scoring a MySQL and IRC server.

 ### The competition
-Setting up the environment was a project of its own, but the logitstics of how the event is run needs to be planned.
+Setting up the environment was a project of its own, but the logistics of how the event is run needs to be planned.
 We needed to answer questions such as:

 - How are teams created?
 How will teams communicate?
 - How difficult should the competition be?